Sex Offenders Register in Victoria

 As well as those sentenced for a registrable offence in Victoria, any person who has reporting obligations in any other state or territory, or any other country, is a registrable offender in Victoria.

-A registrable offender who doesn’t comply with their reporting obligations, or who gives false or misleading information when reporting, is guilty of an offence and may be sentenced to pay a fine of $36,400, or serve a maximum of 2 or 5 years imprisonment, depending on the breach.
+A registrable offender who doesn’t comply with their reporting obligations, or who gives false or misleading information when reporting, is guilty of an offence and may be sentenced to pay a fine of $36,400, or serve a maximum of two or five years imprisonment, depending on the breach.

-A person on the Sex Offenders Register in Victoria must report their details to the police, generally within 7 days of release from custody, sentencing, or entering Victoria (if they have been in Victoria for 14 consecutive days), and again each year.
-Any changes to details must be reported within 7 days.
+A person on the Sex Offenders Register in Victoria must report their details to the police, generally within seven days of their release from custody, sentencing, or entering Victoria (if they have been in Victoria for 14 consecutive days), and again each year.
+Any changes to details must be reported within seven days.

 - name (including former names) and date of birth